Empower3D

 Classroom Learning

-The pre-employment and skills training portion of our program will take place over 14 weeks in a classroom setting.
-Participants will join us 3 days a week (for 4 hours per day) either virtually or in person at one of our classrooms in Burnaby, Regina, or Fredericton.
+The pre-employment and skills training portion of our program takes place over 14 weeks in a classroom setting.
+Participants join us 3 or 4 days a week (for up to 6 hours per day) either virtually or in person at one of our classrooms in Burnaby, Regina, or Fredericton.

-We provide a very small group setting to maximize individual learning.
-Computers will be available for participants to use in our classrooms.
+We provide a very small group setting and computers will be available to use in our classrooms.

-Assistive Technology assessment will be provided to all participants.
+Assistive Technology assessment are provided to all participants.

 - Personal development: Communication, problem solving, goal setting, and personal growth